Weak and semi normalization in real algebraic geometry: Weak-normalization and seminormalization relative to the central locus

-We discuss several examples of surfaces in $\R^3$, notably one for which the weak-normalization relative to the central locus differs from the seminormalization relative to the central locus.
-Recall however that for surface with isolated singularities (which are not necessarily normal if the complex singularities are not isolated), the rational continuous and hereditarily rational functions coincide, so that the $w_c$-normalization and the $s_c$-normalization will be the same.
+We discuss now some examples of surfaces in $\R^3$.
+We already mentioned that Koll\'ar surface is an example where the weak-normalization relative to the central locus differs from the seminormalization relative to the central locus.
+Note however that in the case of isolated singularities (which are not necessarily normal if the complex singularities are not isolated), the rational continuous and hereditarily rational functions coincide, so that the $w_c$-normalization and the $s_c$-normalization will be the same.